10xs.aiOpen Beta

 • CLEAN_ARCHITECTURE.md — Code quality and file size standards

-These files are version-pinned to the kernel.
+These files are version-pinned.
 Your AI assistant reads them via the CLAUDE.md adapter.

-The governance profile (10xs/governance/GOVERNANCE_PROFILE.yaml) defines the constraints your AI assistant must follow when breaking work into microtasks:
+The project configuration (10xs/governance/GOVERNANCE_PROFILE.yaml) defines the rules your AI assistant follows when breaking work into microtasks:

 • minHours / maxHours — time budget per task